 Collider Sprints are projects designed to connect students with thought leaders in industry and academia.
-In an effort to find the next emerging field in tech, Collider Sprint topics are proposed by industry or academic research centers and designed to challenge students to develop innovative solutions that lead to industry or technology advancement, new venture creation, or measurable social impact.
+In an effort to find the next emerging fields in tech, Collider Sprint topics are proposed by industry or academic research centers and designed to challenge students to develop innovative solutions that lead to industry or technology advancement, new venture creation, or measurable social impact.
 Mentoring by industry experts provides students valuable insight into new markets and opportunities while expanding personal and professional networks.
 All Collider Sprints are team-based and project-driven, providing an opportunity to sharpen teamwork and leadership skills in a multidisciplinary environment.

 Undergraduate students, graduate students, researchers, investors, entrepreneurs, and industry leaders can participate in the Collider Sprints.

-Collider Sprint are innovation projects open to undergraduates and graduates of all disciplines that take place outside of the classroom.
-The class is offered during the Fall and Spring semesters, and is listed in the course catalog as INDENG 190c.
+Collider Sprints are innovation projects open to undergraduates and graduates of all disciplines that take place outside of the classroom.
+The class is offered during Fall and Spring semesters and is listed in the course catalog as INDENG 190c.
 Due to high demand and specific skill requirements for each Collider Sprint topic, enrollment into the class is application-based.
 It is the student's responsibility to drop the class if they are enrolled through CalCentral but do not get accepted.
 Announcements regarding the application will be posted on SCET media channels and registered students will receive an announcement through bCourses.
 The class is only offered P/NP and students may choose whether to take it for 2 units or none.
 Units from this class count towards fulfilling the Certificate in Entrepreneurship and Technology for undergraduate students.

 Industry and Academic Advisors

-Current Collider Sprints
+Latest Collider Sprints

 Previous Collider Sprints